ssbc/ssb-meta-feeds-spec/README.md

   "type" => "metafeed/add/existing",
   "feedpurpose" => "application-x",
-  "subfeed" => (BFE-encoded Bamboo feed ID), "metafeed" => (BFE-encoded Bendy Butt feed ID for the meta feed), }
+  "subfeed" => (BFE-encoded Bamboo feed ID), "metafeed" => (BFE-encoded Bendy Butt feed ID for the metafeed), }
 ```

-Initially the meta feed spec supports three operations: `add/existing`
+Initially the metafeed spec supports three operations: `add/existing`
 `add/derived`, and `tombstone`. **Note**, signatures (see key
 management section) are left out in the examples here.

-Tombstoning means that the feed is no longer part of the meta feed.
+Tombstoning means that the feed is no longer part of the metafeed.
 Whether or not the sub feed itself is tombstoned is a separate
 concern.